 Clean Up … Material should not be left in the pump, lines, or gun when finished spraying.
 After spraying, flush water through the system until pump and hose are clear (approximately five gallons).
 Aromatic solvents, such as xylene or toluene (approximately two gallons), can be used for final flushing after water is flushed through the pump and lines.
 Water should be flushed through the machine to remove any solvent prior to spraying of AIR-SHIELD LMP.

 DO NOT FREEZE.
 Keep containers tightly sealed.
-Maximum UV exposure period for gray membrane is six months; unlimited for black.
-It is recommended that the roof is installed prior to the application of the AIR-SHIELD LMP.
+Maximum UV exposure period for grey membrane is six months; unlimited for black.
+It is recommended that the roof is installed prior to the application of AIR-SHIELD LMP.
 This will help avoid water from getting behind the backup wall or filling the CMU block, which can potentially lead to jobsite concerns.
 Do not apply AIR-SHIELD LMP if precipitation is forecast or imminent within 24 hours at 23.5° C and 50% RH of application.
 Adhesion of membrane on oriented strand board (OSB) can sometimes be affected by the level of surface texture or the presence of wax that is part of the binder used to bond together the wood strands.
 Prior to placement on OSB, in-situ adhesion tests should be performed to determine suitability of substrate prior to full installation.
 If there are variations in the OSB surface, multiple tests may be required.

 HEALTH AND SAFETY